InsideOut’s Garden Rooms Guide

 A short history of garden rooms

-When did garden rooms and garden office buildings become fashionable?
+When did garden rooms and office buildings become fashionable?
 Using them as extra living space started in the 20th century and has really taken off since highly insulated small buildings have routinely become available.
 Artists, potters and writers have often worked in outbuildings and stables but this environment was often cold and inhospitable.

 Garden rooms for separate leisure activities grew out of the British love of gardening in the 19th and 20th century.
 The potting shed developed into a husband’s hideaway and the green house made way for conservatories and orangeries.
-In the 17th and 18th centuries, small garden buildings were used as ice houses for keeping food cold and also as separate rooms for smoking – a fashion that has come round for the second time.
+In the 17th and 18th centuries, small buildings were used as ice houses for keeping food cold and also as separate rooms for smoking – a fashion that has come round for the second time.

 The house where I grew up, the room at the bottom of the garden used to be a dentist’s surgery.
 It was damp and made me think of drills, so didn’t go in there very much!
 I have friends who have a very special shed in their woodland where members of the family can go to sulk for a day or two.
 There are as many different uses for garden rooms as there are gardens.